seanpm2001/AI2001_Docs/Docs/Datasets/Types/Linguistics/!OldVersions/README/English/USA/README.txt

 Punjabi ✅️
 Welsh ✅️
 Irish ✅️
-Scottish ❓️ Difficulties (not a single language)
+Scottish ❓️ Difficulties (do not know how to proceed) Dutch ✅️
-Dutch ✅️
 Swedish ✅️
 Finnish ✅️